Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 - Tracks dust: The laser slim roller’s green light embellishes almost-invisible dust particles better than any LED-equipped stick vacuum.

-- Torque screw tool: This attachment is highly efficient at cleaning long hair strands on fabric upholstery.
+- Torque screw tool: This attachment is highly efficient at removing long hair from fabric upholstery.

 Reasons to choose the LG CordZero A9